CV tips and instructions

 The order of the sections in the CV may vary depending on the situation.
 If you are a recent graduate, it is relevant to mention the education section first.
-However, if it has been some time since you were in school, rather your work experiences are relevant to mention first.
-The more recent and relevant something is, the more space and attention it should take of your CV.
+However, if it has been some time since you were in education, your work experiences will be more relevant to mention first.
+The more recent and relevant an experience is, the more space and attention it should take in your CV.

 The length of the CV

 The CV should preferably be no longer than two pages.
 A person with a long career, of course, has a longer CV than a newly graduated person.
 A good measure is one page per every 10 years of employment history.
 What is most important, not necessarily the length, but rather that you have included the most relevant information.
-There is no point in making a one-page CV if there is not enough space to express your experiences.
+On the other hand, there is no point in making a one-page CV if there is not enough space to describe your experiences.

 Insert the basic CV details in the footer so that they are found on every page.
 For example CV First name Family name Date Page number.

 A general rule is, that the CV should be written in the same language as the language of the job ad for the position you are applying for.

-Your CV is often read by somebody that is not qualified in your field.
+Your CV is often read by somebody that is not an expert in your field.
 Therefore, make sure these persons receive enough information from your CV.
-Don’t use too much professional jargon, or vague or general descriptions of skills.
-Highlight your experiences and competencies by providing examples.
+Do not use too much professional jargon, or vague or general descriptions of skills.
+Highlight your experiences and competencies by giving clear and concise examples.

-Use a readable font and make sure there are no long heavy paragraphs.
-The necessary information should be found easily by just browsing the CV.
+Use a readable font and do not write long paragraphs.
+The relevant information should be found easily by just browsing the CV.
 Pay extra attention to the language.
-Check for formatting, grammatical and spelling mistakes.
+Make sure there are no formatting, grammatical and spelling mistakes.